What to know about Zepbound, Eli Lilly’s new weight loss drug

 Written by Amelia Willson

-Good news for those with a prescription for Wegovy or Ozempic for weight loss and trouble getting the medication because of shortages: there’s a new weight loss drug in town.
-Zepbound is the brand name of tirzepatide, a medication that was previously only marketed under the brand name Mounjaro
+If you’re on a weight loss journey, you’ve likely heard of Ozempic and Wegovy.
+But there’s also a newer weight loss drug in town.
+Zepbound, the brand name of tirzepatide, is a medication that was previously only marketed under the brand name Mounjaro

 Wegovy Important Safety Information: Read more about serious warnings and safety info.